Ghana Cocoa Board

-The Ghana Cocoa Board (COCOBOD) is a Ghanaian government-controlled institution that fixes the buying price for cocoa in Ghana.
+The Ghana Cocoa Board (COCOBOD) is a Ghanaian government-controlled monopsony institution that fixes the buying price for cocoa in Ghana.
 Farmers are protected from the volatile prices on the world market through the price-fixing.
-Besides the higher quality hybrid seeds are sold by the organization and some research on cocoa plant-related diseases are also carried out.
+The board also sells high-quality hybrid seeds and carries out some research on cocoa plant-related diseases.

-Between 1947 and 1979, the institution was known as the Cocoa Marketing Board.
+The institution, originally established in the colonial era, was known as the Cocoa Marketing Board between 1947 and 1979.
+60% of Ghana’s cocoa beans are sent to the UK.
+The Board's sole responsibility is to support production, marketing and processing of cocoa in the county.

 History

-Background
+Origin

 In 1937, farmers in Gold Coast, a colony of the British Empire equal to contemporary Ghana, refused to continue selling cocoa at the low prices set by European merchants and decided to withhold cocoa from the market.
 The strike went on for 8 months, until the British government acted by setting up the Nowell Commission of Enquiry to investigate the issue.
 The Nowell Commission report advised the government to assist cocoa farmers by establishing a Marketing Board.

-West African Produce Control Board (1940-1946)
+West African Produce Control Board (1940–1946)

 In 1940, the government established the West African Produce Control Board to purchase cocoa under guaranteed prices from all West African countries.
 It operated throughout World War II and was dissolved in 1946.